Retail Distribution Order Fulfillment: What is Fulfillment in business?

 Sync data with your retail inventory: Real-time data integration between the fulfillment center’s backend systems and your own shopping cart solutions means that you never have to worry about your inventory levels being reported inaccurately.

-Centralize your inventory at key locations: Get your products closer to the people who buy them the most.
+Centralize your inventory at key locations: Get your products closer to the people and merchants who buy them the most.
 You can go with a 3PL business that has warehouses and fulfillment centers near your shipping hubs or use one that is centrally located to your common destinations.

 Get expert eyes on every package going out of the fulfillment center: You don’t want the wrong products or orders going out from your warehouse to your customers.
 Quality assurance and control gets expert eyes on everything that’s going on in the order fulfillment process to ensure that it’s a seamless and enjoyable experience for the customer.